 Welcome to part two of the two-part series on fragrance construction.
 If you missed part one which is all about making natural perfumes, you can view it HERE

-We’ll be delving deeper into fragrance construction in The Artisan Perfumery Mastermind with a special one-off live masterclass on 16th December so if you’re not in the programme yet make sure you join here to grab your spot on the live session.two
+We delve deeper into fragrance construction in The Artisan Perfumery Mastermind with a bonus masterclass in module 5 so if you’re not in the programme yet and are serious about upleveling your perfumery skills you can join here

 What method should you use if you are making perfume with natural and synthetic materials?

 There are many ways to do this depending on the style of fragrance you want to create and the balance of naturals and synthetics you are using.

 Many commercial fragrances are created with a large proportion of a few “linear” synthetic materials with the actual character of the fragrance being made up of a smaller proportion but larger number of high impact materials.
 I do have a masterclass on this inside the Artisan Perfumery Mastermind, but I wouldn’t start with this style if you are a beginner.

 You can definitely use the pyramid method we talked about last week but do keep in mind that many synthetic materials and perfumers’ bases do not fit into the traditional top/mid/base in terms of their volatility but actually perform all the way through the fragrance.